Minorzar/AoC/README.md

     change the bol to be a return of the modified maximum values then I put the power of each game in an array.

     The code works and I got the star.

+## Day 2

+# Puzzle 1

+    The idea is to look at every number in the file, add them in a string if they are in a row.
+When the number is "over", we check if there is any symbol near it and add it or not to the total.

+    The code works and I got the star.